fmidev/smartmet-international-documentation/Install/SmartMet Alert.md

 12. Start the program double clicking smartmet-alert-country.jar -file in the folder.

-⚠️ If program does not start, check the used Java version.
-Program can be launched also from command line with command "java -jar smartmet-alert-country.jar"
+⚠️ If the program does not start, check the Java version.
+Program can be launched also from command line with command "java -jar smartmet-alert-country.jar".
+This needs to be run from smartmet-alert-country folder.

 ⚠️ Known bug and Workaround: If map does not show up when starting the program, resize SmartMet Alert window